-The cable probe can easily be shaped to fit any duct size but observe a minimum bend radius of 4" to prevent damage to the wire or sensors.
+The probe can be easily shaped to fit any duct size but observe a minimum bend radius of 4" to prevent damage to the wire or sensors.
 Criss-cross the duct multiple times so that the probe covers a large section of the duct.
-The cable probe needs to be fastened onto hangers using tube clamps or wire ties and should be secured every 100 cm or 3' maximum to prevent movement of the wire and prevent wear.
-If sensor is to be used in high velocity or vibration environment use of rigid style duct probe is recommended.
+The probe needs to be fastened onto hangers using tube clamps or wire ties.
 See Figure 2.

 The enclosure has a hinged cover with a latch.
-Open the cover by pulling slightly on the latch on the right side of the enclosure.
-At the same time pulling on the cover, as illustrated in Figure 3.
+Open the cover by pulling slightly on the latch on the right side of the enclosure, at the same time pulling on the cover, as illustrated in Figure 3.

 A 1/2" NPT threaded connection hole is provided in the bottom of the enclosure.
 Screw the EMT connector or cable gland connector in until tight.
-See Figure 4.
+See figure 4.
 It is recommended that weatherproof conduit or cable gland fittings be used.
 The E style enclosure includes a 1/2" NPT to M16 thread adapter and cable gland fitting.

-Make wire connections as per the "Wiring" illustrations below.
+Make wiring connections as per the "Wiring" illustrations below.

 Swing door closed until securely latched.
-For added security, two screws are provided that may be installed in the integrated screw tabs.
+For added security, 2 screws are provided that may be installed in the integrated screw tabs.
 See Figure 5.